AI-hub-keskisuomi/AI_hub_keskisuomi/WP1_computational_dm/clustering/README.md

 - Self-efficacy (GSE)
 - Psychological distress (DASS-21)

 It was possible to compute points of psychological behavior for each category by using questionnaires.
 Lower values in AAQ, WBSI, and DASS and higher values in GSE indicated good results, respectively.
 The clustering aims to divide the data into distinct groups where data samples are similar within a group and dissimilar to other samples in a different group.
 The clustering was performed based on the data sets measured from the beginning and the end of the intervention.
 The number of clusters was decided by using the internal cluster validation indices.
-The metadata was computed for the obtained cluster profiles, e.g., mean and median weights, relative weight changes, and self-rated healthiness were measured for each profile.
-Three options were given for healthiness (good healthy = 1, intermediate healthy = 2, and bad healthy = 3).
+The metadata was computed for the obtained cluster profiles, e.g., mean and median weights, relative weight changes, and self-rated healthy were measured for each profile.
+Three options were given for healthy (good healthy = 1, intermediate healthy = 2, and bad healthy = 3).
 In total, 178 patients started the intervention, and 78 completed the whole 36-monthly test period.

 The clustering included the following steps:
 1. There were only a few missing values that were imputed by the median imputation.